 2011 • 2012 • 2013 • 2014 • 2015

-In a nutshell: This article is an overview of your Explorer's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Explorer's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your SUV.

 Overview of the Ford Explorer